dat240-2024/info/lab-submission.md

-# Instructions for Submitting a Lab Assignment to QuickFeed
+# Instructions for Submitting a Lab Assignment to QuickFeed.

 ## Setting up git repository